 In order to improve release quality and simplify deployments, all new releases that Microsoft publishes for Windows 10, including Surface Hub, will be cumulative.
 This means new feature updates and quality updates will contain the payloads of all previous releases (in an optimized form to reduce storage and networking requirements), and installing the release on a device will bring it completely up to date.
 Also, unlike earlier versions of Windows, you cannot install a subset of the contents of a Windows 10 quality update.
 For example, if a quality update contains fixes for three security vulnerabilities and one reliability issue, deploying the update will result in the installation of all four fixes.

-The Surface Hub operating system is available on Current Branch (CB) and Current Branch for Business (CBB).
-Like other editions of Windows 10, the servicing lifetime of CB or CBB is finite.
+The Surface Hub operating system receives updates on the Semi-Annual Channel.
+Like other editions of Windows 10, the servicing lifetime is finite.
 You must install new feature updates on machines running these branches in order to continue receiving quality updates.

 For more information on Windows as a Service, see Overview of Windows as a service.

 Surface Hubs, like all Windows 10 devices, include Windows Update for Business (WUfB) to enable you to control how your devices are being updated.
 Windows Update for Business helps reduce device management costs, provide controls over update deployment, offer quicker access to security updates, as well as provide access to the latest innovations from Microsoft on an ongoing basis.
 For more information, see Manage updates using Windows Update for Business.